Jon-AtAWS/opensearch-ml-quickstart/README.md

    NOTE: If this is your first time running, it will take a minute for the model to load and deploy.
 If you're watching the log output, you'll see it busy waiting.

-This will load 10 items from the "adapters" category, using the default index, and ingest pipeline names (`amazon_pqa`).
+This will load 10 items from the "adapters" category, using the default index, and ingest pipeline names (both: `amazon_pqa`).
 You can set `number_of_docs` to `-1` if you want to load the whole category.
-You can omit the `-c adapters` to load the whole data set (or include a comma-separated list for more than 1 category)
+You can omit the `-c adapters` to load the whole data set (or include a comma-separated list for more than 1 category).

-Since the above command line does not specify --cleanup,
+Since the above command line does not specify `--cleanup`, the toolkit leaves the index, model, and model group intact in the cluster.
+You can go to the Dev Tools tab in OpenSearch Dashboards and see the index is there with `GET /_cat/indices`

 ```
 python3 src/main.py -h
 ```